Multi-WAN Caveats and Considerations¶

 Local Services and Multi-WAN¶

-The default settings for the DNS Resolver require Default Gateway Switching to work properly with Multi-WAN.
-See Default Gateway Switching for details.
+The default settings for the DNS Resolver require using failover for the default gateway to work properly with Multi-WAN.
+See Managing the Default Gateway for details.
 As an alternative to using default gateway switching, a few changes can be made to make the DNS Resolver more accommodating to Multi-WAN, including enabling forwarding mode.
 The details are described later in this chapter.

 IPsec is fully compatible with multi-WAN.
 A static route is automatically added for the remote tunnel peer address pointing to the specified WAN gateway to ensure the firewall sends traffic out the correct path when it initiates a connection.
 For mobile connections, the client always initiates the connection, and the reply traffic is correctly routed by the state table.